awsdocs/aws-greengrass-developer-guide/doc_source/opcua.md

   ```
 + Configure Greengrass to forward messages from your Lambda function to the IoT Cloud\.

-  Follow the steps outlined in [Verify the Lambda Function Is Running on the Device](lambda-check.md) to receive messages on the AWS IoT Core console\.
+  Follow the steps outlined in [Verify the Lambda Function Is Running on the Device](lambda-check.md) to receive messages on the AWS IoT console\.

 **Note:**
 + Make sure there is a Subscription from your Lambda function going to the IoT Cloud\.
 Details are in [Configure the Lambda Function for AWS IoT Greengrass](config-lambda.md)\.